Artistic Opportunities

 Entry Instructions:

-Three-dimensional works must be no larger than 15 inches on the base.
+Three-dimensional works must be no larger than 15 inches on the base due to the size of our pedestals.

 Video must be silent and include player, monitor, and headphones within the size limit; projections are prohibited.